Check CRP value

 How long does it take for the CRP level to normalize after an inflammation?

 The CRP level usually decreases within a few days after the cause of the inflammation has been treated.
-However, in chronic cases, the CRP level may remain elevated for a longer period, and regular monitoring may be necessary.
+However, in chronic cases, the CRP level may remain elevated for a longer period, requiring regular monitoring.